-3. B2B Marketing to Current Affiliate Base (Optimization)
+3. B2B Approach to Optimizing Current Affiliate Partners

 When an affiliate joins your program, there are many opportunities for you to help them become even better business partners for your brand, including providing them with the tools necessary to take your message to their audience (e.g. brand media kits, one-pagers on different services offered, affiliate “toolkits,” etc.).

-In some scenarios, it may even make sense to share your company’s KPIs or performance goals.
+Often, it is also important to share your company’s KPIs or performance goals.
 By bringing that affiliate into your business discussions, you’re treating them more like a business partner.
 You’ll also be more likely to meet your marketing goals by aligning your promotional tactics in ways that will benefit both of your businesses.

 Lastly, make sure to set up scheduled calls with your top affiliates, even if it is once a quarter.
 This will demonstrate to them that you recognize them as a business partner, not just as a transaction.

-Marketing your affiliate program with a business mindset will help affiliate partners become extensions of your brand.
+Promoting your affiliate program with a business mindset will help your affiliate partners become extensions of your brand.
 In turn, they’ll be more inclined to share new ideas as your program matures and evolves over time, which will bring greater success to your business and to theirs.